NSAPH-Projects/pm25_mortality_hte/README.md

-Chronic exposure to PM2.5 and all-cause mortality: effect modification by previous hospitalizations
+A medical history subgroup analysis for long-term exposure to air pollution and mortality